All Products

 License Type

-• Alibaba Cloud (Default): Currently only supports providing Microsoft Windows Server licenses.
-After migration, when creating an ECS instance from an image in Hong Kong (China) and overseas regions, a license fee for the image will be charged, and it will be automatically activated.
-The specific fee is subject to the information displayed when creating the instance.
+• Alibaba Cloud (Default): Currently, only Microsoft Windows Server licenses are provided.
+After migration, if you use the image to create an ECS instance in the China (Hong Kong) region or an overseas region, an image license fee is charged and the license is automatically activated.
+The actual fee is subject to the information displayed when you create the instance.

-• BYOL: Bring Your Own License (BYOL) migration to the cloud currently mainly includes Microsoft, Red Hat Enterprise Linux, and SUSE Linux Enterprise Server.
-After migration, no image license fee will be charged when creating an ECS instance from the image.
-Please use your own license for activation.
+• BYOL (BYOL): Bring Your Own License (BYOL) migration to the cloud currently supports Microsoft, Red Hat Enterprise Linux, and SUSE Linux Enterprise Server.
+After the migration, no license fee is charged when you create an ECS instance from the image.
+You must use your own license for activation.

 Note

-If you have already created an ECS instance, Alibaba Cloud supports quickly purchasing software licenses such as Red Hat Enterprise Linux and SUSE Linux Enterprise Server for a specified ECS instance.
+If you have an existing ECS instance, Alibaba Cloud allows you to quickly purchase software licenses, such as Red Hat Enterprise Linux and SUSE Linux Enterprise Server, for the instance.
 For more information, see Purchase a software license for an ECS instance.

 Tag